 that the load balancer optimally routes requests to the AM servers.

-When the client sends an access request to a resource, the policy agent
+When the client sends an access request to a resource, the web or Java agent

 redirects the client to an authentication login page.
 Upon successful